Harsh Vardhan (Delhi politician)

 Harsh Vardhan (born Harshvardhan Goel, 13 December 1954) is an Indian politician and otorhinolaryngologist.
 He had served as the Minister of Health and Family Welfare, Minister of Science and Technology and Minister of Earth Sciences in the BJP-led NDA government of Prime Minister Narendra Modi from 30 May 2019 to 7 July 2021.
-He represents Chandni Chowk in Delhi as a Member of Parliament in the 17th Lok Sabha.
+He represented Chandni Chowk in Delhi as a Member of Parliament in the 17th Lok Sabha.
 He was elected to the office of chairperson of the executive board of the World Health Organization from 22 May 2020.
 Vardhan has been prominent in the Indian government's response to the COVID-19 pandemic.
 He later resigned from his cabinet post ahead of the cabinet reshuffle in July 2021.

 He retired from active politics on 4 March 2024 after allegedly being denied a ticket for the 2024 Lok Sabha elections.

 Early life

 Harsh Vardhan was born in Delhi to Om Prakash Goel and Sneh Lata Goel.
 Vardhan finished his schooling from Happy School, Daryaganj, in 1971.
 He attended Zakir Husain Delhi College of the University of Delhi and Ganesh Shankar Vidyarthi Memorial Medical College of the Kanpur University, where he graduated in 1979 with a Bachelor of Medicine, Bachelor of Surgery.
 He earned his Master of Surgery in Otorhinolaryngology from the same college in 1983.
 He has been a member of the Rashtriya Swayamsevak Sangh since childhood.